 Filter Search Mode

 The Combo Multisearch has two general modes of operation: Filter Mode on or off.
-With filter mode “on,” all chosen search values must be present in the record for it to be included in a search result.
-If filter mode is off, a record will be included in the results if any of the provided search terms is present in the record.
+With filter mode “on,” all chosen search values must match the record’s values for it to be included in a search result.
+If filter mode is “off,” a record will be included in the results if any of the provided search terms matches the record’s values.

-Each search type, combo or multi, has a “Whole Word Match Only” switch so that searches made will only match a complete word in the search, not portions of a word.
+Each search type, combo or multi, has a “Whole Word Match Only” switch so that text searches will only match a complete word in the search, not portions of a word.
 For multi-search controls, this only affects text inputs where the user types in the search term.

 [pdb_list template=multisearch ]